 Global Notes.
 Notes designed to qualify for immediate trading in both the domestic U.S. capital market and in foreign markets around the globe.
 Usually, large issues that are sold to investors worldwide and therefore have excellent liquidity.
 Despite their global sales, global notes sold in the U.S. are typically denominated in U.S. dollars.

 Government National Mortgage Association (GNMA or "Ginnie Mae").
-One of the large Federal Agencies.
-Government-owned Federal Agency that acquires, packages, and resells mortgages and mortgage purchase commitments in the form of mortgage-backed securities.
+One of the large federal agencies.
+Government-owned federal agency that acquires, packages, and resells mortgages and mortgage purchase commitments in the form of mortgage-backed securities.
 Largest issuer of mortgage pass-through securities.
 GNMA debt is guaranteed by the full faith and credit of the U.S. government (one of the few agencies that are actually full faith and credit of the U.S. government).

 Government Securities.
 An obligation of the U.S. government, backed by the full faith and credit of the government.
 These securities are regarded as the highest quality of investment securities available in the U.S. securities market.
 See "Treasury Bills, Notes, Bonds, and SLGS."